 my_table to have one more row than it did before.

 games that has three empty columns.
-We can do this by just specifying a list of the column labels, as follows.
+We can do this by just specifying a list of the column labels in the same order in which

 monty_hall_game returns the result of one game.

 games.
 Each row will represent the result of one play of Monty’s game.

 # empty collection table games = Table(['Guess', 'Revealed', 'Remaining']) # Play the game 10000 times and # record the results in the table games for i in np.arange(10000): games.append(monty_hall_game())

 The simulation is done.
 Notice how short the code is.
 The majority of the work was done in simulating the outcome of one game.